ledbetterljoshua/divvy/README.md

 /api/posts
 ```
 ___
-This GET request will return return information on a specific post, along with sending back the most 20 recent comments.
+This GET request will return return information on a specific post, along with sending back the most 20 recent comments for the post.
 ```JSON
 /api/post/:id
 ```

 ___
-This POST request will return either update a current post, or create a new one, depending on whether you send an ID in the request body.
+This POST request will either update a current post, or create a new one, depending on whether or not you send an ID in the request body.
 If it creates a new post, the /api/url endpoint will be hit automatically, and add the data to the post.
 ```JSON
 /api/posts/
 ```